Winter Survival Guide: 5 Ways to Thrive Outdoors This Season

 Reflect in writing

 When we observe and reflect on nature, we are more inclined to appreciate its beauty—even in colder weather.
 Nature journaling can help us do that.
 Find a notebook, sketchbook, or make your own journal by folding a stack of paper in half, lengthwise, and stapling the paper along the fold.
 Write the day on the top corner of each page, and fill it with plant and wildlife sketches, observations about the weather, temperature, and snowfall.
-Consider using a prompt, such as this one, describing your surroundings based on the five senses, or simply free-write.
+Consider using a prompt, describing your surroundings based on the five senses, or simply free-write.
 Set a timer for 10 to 30 minutes and note your state of mind and the environment around you in as much detail as you can.
 Glue leaves, feathers, dried flowers, and other found items into your journal (only those that have fallen to the ground, please).

 Another journaling activity is the snow study, which is based on curricula developed by AMC’s A Mountain Classroom program.
 Find a patch of snow that is at least twelve inches deep and dig a hole roughly three feet across and all the way down to the ground.
 This is what is known as the subnivean zone.
 See if you can observe the small tunnels that mice, voles, and shrews use to get around safely in the winter and point out the different layers of snow that has fallen.